 The goal of the Put Your Nose In A Book program is to promote reading during the summer break by reminding the first graders to put their noses in a book over the summer and READ!
 This program goes along with our mission to increase the literacy in our county by promoting and providing educational resources for families and adults.
 “The PYNIAB program combats the cycle of illiteracy issues at the beginning of the cycle with the youth,” said SOAR Director Stephanie Rockey.

-At the beginning of each PYNIAB session, each first grader was given a red clown nose, a bookmark with sponsorship listing and his or her own copy of the book.
+When we conduct PYNIAB, throughout the county, the session begins with each first grader receiving a red nose, a bookmark with sponsorship listing, and his or her own copy of the book.
 Students were able to follow along while their PYNIAB volunteer read to them.
 Also, each first grade teacher received a copy of the book for his or her classroom library.

 PYNIAB would not be possible without the following generous community sponsors: Ace Hardware of Salem, Fredericksburg Lions Club, Jeans’ Extrusions, Jerry & Sherry Hammond, Martinsburg Lions Club, Norman & Anne Terrell, Ron Haendiges State Farm Insurance, Rita Elliott, Salem Crossing, Salem Exchange Club, Salem Lions Club, Salem York Rite Masons, Tom E. Scifres- Attorney at Law.